About the Journal

 For more information, please contact: redazione.tecnoscienza@gmail.com

-Submissions welcome / Double-blind peer Reviewed
+Submissions welcome / Double-blind peer-reviewed

-Crossing Boundaries (formerly known as “Conversations”)
+Crossing Boundaries (formerly “Conversations”)

 For more information, please contact: redazione.tecnoscienza@gmail.com